saswatamcode/saswatamcode-web/content/blog/intro-to-mdox/index.md

 * Relative links are checked.
 * Links are gathered in a parsing and formatting routine.
-* Links are checked concurrently
+* Links are checked concurrently.
 * All links are “single-flighted” (the same links are checked once) and cached (can be even cached persistently using SQLite), meaning we do as minimal amount of slow and expensive link checking as needed.
 * mdox has rich retry validation techniques that understand various response headers from websites e.g "Retry-After" HTTP header.
 It retries immediately for other status codes like 301, 307, and 503 as well.
 * You can skip certain domains/paths if you want.